Bone Broth for Dogs: Three Amazing Health Benefits

 Bone broth provides calcium and phosphorus for your dog’s bone health.
 Just like humans, dogs benefit from exercise and bone supplements to stay strong in their later years.

-The collagen present in the joints and connective tissues of animal bones is the most natural way to add collagen to your dog’s diet.
+The collagen present in animals’ joints and connective tissues is the most natural way to add collagen to your dog’s diet.
 It helps keep your dog’s joints lubricated and moving smoothly.
-Collagen naturally declines as you get older so of course it’s a good idea to add this to your senior pet’s supplement list.
+Collagen naturally declines as you get older, so of course, it’s a good idea to add this to your senior pet’s supplement list.

 Making Bone Broth at Home

-The nutritional content of your bone broth depends on the quality of the bones you use.
-I only use pasture raised animal bones.
+Using high-quality animal bones is the only way to ensure your dog gets the best nutritional value.
+I only use pasture-raised animal bones.
 You are what you eat, right?
 I don’t want added hormones or pesticides in my dog’s diet.

-You can purchase grass fed beef bones on Amazon or check with your local butcher.
-They will cost more but you can use them for your own bone broth as well.
+You can purchase grass-fed beef bones on Amazon or check with your local butcher.
 Feel free to save bones from your meals to make bone broth for your pups.
-This is a great way to get as much as you can from from your bone-in cuts of meat.
+This is a great way to get as much as you can from your bone-in cuts of meat.

-Start by filling your crockpot about half way full of bones.
-I like to use chicken wings and chicken feet due to the high collagen content, think bones with a lot of joints.
+Start by filling your crockpot about halfway full of bones.
+I like to use chicken wings and chicken feet because of their high collagen content.
 Marrow bones are also the perfect choice.
-The marrow melts out into the broth giving it a great nutritional punch.
+The marrow melts out into the broth, providing a great nutritional punch.
 I throw in a clove or two of garlic.
 Remember, garlic is only toxic in large amounts and actually has many benefits for your dog.

 Now for the most important ingredient… Apple cider vinegar.
-The acid in the vinegar pulls nutrients out of the bones and releases the collagen and gelatin.
+The acid in vinegar pulls nutrients from the bones and releases collagen and gelatin.
 Depending on the size of your crockpot, add 1 tbsp to 1/4 cup of apple cider vinegar.
-You should be able to smell it faintly.
-You don’t want it over-powering for your dog.
+You should be able to smell it faintly, but you don’t want it to overpower the meaty goodness of the broth.

 Cook Low and Slow

-Turn the crockpot on LOW and let the mixture slow cook for a minimum of 12 hours and for up to 24 hours.
+Turn the crockpot on LOW and let the mixture slow-cook for at least 12 hours.
 Don’t skim the fat from the bone broth.
 This is a healthy source of fats for your dog.
-Healthy fats are necessary for heart and brain health and that soft, shiny coat.
+Beneficial fats are necessary for heart and brain health, and that soft, shiny coat.

-During the last two to three hours you can add some root vegetables if you’d like.
-Carrots, celery, turnips are acceptable options.
-These veggies serve up a good dose of prebiotics for the healthy gut bacteria to feed on.
+During the last two to three hours, you can add some root vegetables if you’d like.
+Carrots, celery, and turnips are acceptable options.
+These veggies deliver a good dose of prebiotics for healthy gut bacteria to feed on.

 Portion out the broth and store it in the freezer for up to three months.
-Add some to every meal or at least a few days a week for your dog to really get the benefits of bone broth.
-If your dog has a sensitive stomach or has never had bone broth before, start off with a small and amount and work your way up.
+Add some to every meal, or at least a few days a week, so your dog can really get the benefits of bone broth.
+If your dog has a sensitive stomach or has never had bone broth before, start with a small amount to check their tolerance.

 I cover my dog’s food with it.
 Enough to give her a nice amount of moisture in her meal.
 I rotate bone broth with raw goat’s milk.
 Check out why you should give your dog raw goat’s milk.